MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 ## Obtaining the library

-The library is provided as part of the [Lightning SDK Nuget package](https://www.nuget.org/packages/Microsoft.IoT.Lightning) with source code available on [GitHub ms-iot/Lightning repository](https://github.com/ms-iot/lightning/).
+The library is provided as part of the [Lightning SDK NuGet package](https://www.nuget.org/packages/Microsoft.IoT.Lightning) with source code available on [GitHub ms-iot/Lightning repository](https://github.com/ms-iot/lightning/).

-Additonally, samples showing how to use the different providers are available on [GitHub ms-iot/BusProviders repository](https://github.com/ms-iot/BusProviders/tree/develop/Microsoft.IoT.Lightning.Providers).
+Additionally, samples showing how to use the different providers are available on [GitHub ms-iot/BusProviders repository](https://github.com/ms-iot/BusProviders/tree/develop/Microsoft.IoT.Lightning.Providers).

 ## Adding the library to your application